JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7984 days**.

-And here is a just a random fact -  **More than 3000 years ago children played with circular hoops made with grape vines.
-This toy was swung around the waist.
-Years later this toy was made by company called Wham-O and the Hula-Hoop was invented in 1958**.
+And here is a just a random fact -  **On September 9, 1950 dubbed laughter was used for the first time on television.
+It was used for the sitcom "The Hank McCune Show."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)